Juggling Ad Revenue: A Major Online Publishing Challenge

 - Deploying anti-adblocking software on their website

 - Publishers, such as Forbes, have banned users from using adblocking software.
 Last December, the business news site greeted desktop browser blocker users with a message on the welcome screen, asking them to disable their adblocker before visiting the site.

-- Charging a subscription fee to combat lost ad revenue is another method to overcome the loss made by adbllockers.
+- Charging a subscription fee to combat lost ad revenue is another method to overcome the loss made by adblockers.

-Read the next part addresing page load time as a SERP challenge for publishers and how AMP can help deal with it.
+Read the next part addressing page load time as a SERP challenge for publishers and how AMP can help deal with it.